Holistic Unlearning Benchmark: A Multi-Faceted Evaluation for Text-to-Image Diffusion Model Unlearning: Baselines and Training Details

 \subsection{Reliable Concept Erasing via Lightweight Erasers (RECELER)}

 \Receler{}~\citep{huang2023receler} trains an adapter-based eraser $E$ by employing the same objective as \ESD{}.
 Additionally, \Receler{} incorporates a masking-based regularization loss, which encourages the eraser to selectively remove only the specified target concept.
 For our experiments, we utilize the original implementation of \Receler{} to train models.
 All training configurations in our evaluation exactly follow the settings from the original implementation.
+We set the training steps to 500 and learning rate to 3e-4, respectively.